 User ID Tracking vs Logged In Custom Dimension

-Looking to track the activities of your logged in users of your website?
+Looking to track the activities of your logged in users while they visit your website?
 MonsterInsights offers two types of user tracking: User ID tracking with the built-in Google Analytics feature and user tracking by setting up a custom dimension.

 You’ll find: